Premenstrual Syndrome (PMS)

 Is there anything I can do to treat my PMS symptoms?

 Nutrition and lifestyle changes are a first step.
 The following suggestions are healthy recommendations for everyone and are particularly helpful for young women with PMS symptoms.

-- Eat complex carbohydrates that are high in fiber (such as whole grain breads, whole wheat pasta, and high fiber cereals instead of white bread, white pasta, and sugary cereals).
+- Eat whole grain carbohydrates that are high in fiber (such as whole grain breads, whole wheat pasta, and high fiber cereals instead of white bread, white pasta, and sugary cereals).

 - Cut back on sugar and fat.
 Even though your body may be craving sweets or fast foods that are high in fat, try to limit these foods since they may add to your PMS symptoms.

 - Don't eat foods high in salt (sodium) for the few days before your period.
-For example: avoid canned soups, Chinese food, hotdogs, and pizza which are very high in sodium.
+For example, avoid: canned soups, Chinese food, hotdogs, chips, and pizza which are very high in sodium.
 Cutting down on sodium may help to control bloating by lowering the amount of fluid your body retains.

 - Keep Hydrated.
 Drink plenty of water.